FAMILY MEDIATION

 They can help you make an agreement about custody and parenting matters and work towards a family law property settlement.

-Most importantly, it makes sure that you do not have to go to the Family Court.
+Most importantly, it avoids you going to the Federal Circuit and Family Court.

 Mediation is a process to help you reach a family law agreement with a neutral professional mediator who facilitates settlement negotiations.

-Parents work through custody and parenting arrangements as well as property settlement with family law mediators.
+Parents work through custody and parenting arrangements with family dispute resolution practitioners, as well as property settlement.

 It is important to be properly prepared for your family mediation to make sure that you get the best out of your session.